 Note: Standards for accounts receivable billing and collection of student accounts receivable are subject to UNBC Policy on Student Accounts.
-See UNBC Policy and Procedures Manual on the web at www.unbc.ca/policy under FINANCE.
 For further information on Student Accounts Receivable, please see the Finance website at www.unbc.ca/finance.

 Permission for Undergraduates to Take Graduate Course Work